 Fried rice is a takeout favorite, but it's also quick and easy to make at home.
 It's a great way to use up leftover rice—in fact, cooked, cold rice makes the best fried rice.
 It's a great way to transform boring leftovers into an entirely new dish.
 The next time you're making rice, just make extra and stash it away.
 Then, you'll have a delicious, quick fried rice dinner in no time.

 This is a basic recipe for fried rice that you can add to as desired.
-Serve it as a side with leftover vegetables mixed in, or serve it as a main dish with barbecued pork, chicken, and/or shrimp.
-Once you have this basic recipe mastered, you can feel free to adjust to suit your needs.
-We do recommend, though, that you increase the number of eggs from 2 to 3 if you do add more ingredients, just to make sure that the ratio of the egg-to-rice mixture is well-balanced.
+Serve it as a side with leftover vegetables mixed in or serve it as a main dish with barbecued pork, chicken, or shrimp.
+Once you have this basic recipe mastered, you can feel free to adjust it to suit your needs and taste.

 Gather the ingredients.

-Wash and finely chop the green onion.
+Wash and finely slice the green onions.
 Lightly beat the eggs with the salt and pepper.